kaminskasandra/PropertySearcherApp_backend/README.md

 2. The application uses the H2 database.
 3. After start application run http://localhost:8081/
 4. Register a new user.
 Enter username, email, password and click 'register'.
+5. You can add a property in your offers tab.
+After adding a real estate ad, it appears on the main page of the application.
-5. You can check the api documentation at this link: http://localhost:8080/swagger-ui/index.html
+6. You can check the api documentation at this link: http://localhost:8080/swagger-ui/index.html